 Each of the nearly 200 species of wildlife we receive has its own unique habitat requirements that must be met in order for it to survive after release.
 With the rapid pace of development in Colorado, it is becoming increasingly more difficult to find accessible, appropriate natural areas to use as release sites.
 Many of these animals simply need a place to get started, an area with suitable cover and resources where they can readjust to life in the wild before dispersing.
 Others need an area to call home, a place where they will establish a territory and become a functioning member of the local population.
 In either case, your property may help fulfill this need.
 Releasing animals back into the ecosystem is the final step for the thousands of animals Greenwood rehabilitates every year.
 Without the help of landowners who allow us to release animals on their property, our efforts to save wildlife would be in vain.

-Greenwood Wildlife Rehabilitation Center Attn: Animal Care Supervisor P.O.
+Greenwood Wildlife Rehabilitation Center Attn: Operations & Program Manager P.O.
 Box 18987 Boulder, CO 80308

 Please contact us with any further questions.